Learn how ISA helped Sperry pursue non-dilutive funding from NSF and strategic DoD/Federal Agency guidance to accelerate early development.

 What is ISA?

-ISA is a tech-enabled marketplace for top-tier biomedical talent, providing access to Veteran experts, resources, and support to accelerate the commercialization of biomedical tech.
 ISA was founded to efficiently solve massive global challenges and harness the potential of private enterprise and governments to change the lives of people around the world.
-To accomplish this aim, we mobilize talent, streamline processes, provide resources, and offer expertise to advance our clients’ biomedical initiatives, making life better for everyone.
+To accomplish this, we mobilize talent, streamline processes, provide resources, and offer expertise to advance our clients’ biomedical initiatives, making life better for everyone.

-ISA has assembled a community of Scientific Advisors and Research Specialists that is continuing to grow.
-Our unparalleled online training curriculum allows military personnel and Veterans with biomedical backgrounds to upskill their expertise and experience gained during service to facilitate new opportunities to serve as Scientific Advisors and Research Specialists.
+ISA has assembled a community of Scientific Advisors, Research Specialists, and Project Managers that uniquely form into dynamic Virtual Scientific Advisory Teams (SA Teams).
+Our unparalleled online training curriculum allows the military-connected community with biomedical backgrounds to upskill their expertise and experience gained during service to facilitate new opportunities to serve on these SA Teams.
 ISA holistically supports each project, providing information, insight, and the talent that turbocharges success.

 When did ISA begin?